olcf/olcf-user-docs/data/index.rst

 Using Globus From Your Local Workstation
 ========================================

 Globus is most frequently used to facilitate data transfer between two institutional filesystems.
 However, it can also be used to facilitate data transfer involving an individual workstation or laptop.
-The following instructions demonstrate creating a local Globus endpoint on your computer.
+The following instructions demonstrate creating a local Globus collection on your computer.

 - Visit https://app.globus.org/collections/gcp, login into globus, and Install Globus Connect Personal, it is available for Windows, Mac, and Linux.

-- Follow the given instructions for setting up an endpoint on your computer, noting the name of the endpoint that you setup.
+- Follow the given instructions for setting up an collection on your computer, noting the name of the collection that you setup.

-- Once the endpoint is setup and globus is installed on your computer, you can search for and access the endpoint from the globus web interface just like any other endpoint, however your computer must be connected to the internet and globus must be actively running on it for the transfer to happen.
+- Once the collection is setup and globus is installed on your computer, you can search for and access the collection from the globus web interface just like any other collection, however your computer must be connected to the internet and globus must be actively running on it for the transfer to happen.

 ==========